Pat and I have been married for 14 years, and I must confess, we've only been consistently dating for half of those years.

-It wasn't until Tiny was about a year old that I expressed how neglected I felt in our marriage.
+It wasn't until Thomas was about a year old that I expressed how neglected I felt in our marriage.

 It wasn't purposeful neglect, and I knew that, but it just so happened that if a child had needs that conflicted with our date, or if the budget was tight, or if we couldn't find a sitter, we would cancel the date without any apology to each other.